 This is probably a walk that I have looked at for 5 years or more now, each time I’ve put it off and gone elsewhere.
 I’ve added parts to it and then taken them away, I’ve even changed my starting point at the last minute.
 Originally this was going to be a walk out of the Bowness Knott car park, up to Great Borne and along the ridge, down at Scarth Gap and back along the Ennerdale Valley.
-However as we tend to stay in Keswick more often than not (we like the Casa Bella italian!!)
-I thought that a shorter drive to Buttermere could be helpful in saving an hour in the car.
+However as we tend to stay in Keswick, more often than not, I thought that a shorter drive to Buttermere could be helpful in saving an hour in the car.
 This would mean a longer walk out to Great Borne via Floutern Pass, but I’d done parts of this before when I did Mellbreak to Hen Comb and really loved it.
 Now the week running up to Easter was very dry in Lakes, however it had become a bit hazy.
 This can be very irritating for those who like long distance views, however it also gives a lovely grey layering to the fells at certain times, which can add to photos as well.
 The other part of this walk was the wind, or the lack of it.
 As I walked up to, and past Scale Force there was no sound, nothing.
 The odd woodpecker and an occasional lamb but this was glorious walking, peaceful, lonely and on a new route. one which I was not 100% certain of, at least the early parts up to Great Borne.
 The ridge itself gets better as you walk from this end, Red Pike to High Stile is superb, and again from High Stile to High Crag.
 Then there is Gamlin End.
 My word is it brutal, I wouldn’t walk up it, not at all.
 It’s steep, very steep.
 Certainly the steepest I’ve come across in the Lakes (still to do the nose of Kirk Fell).
 I’d checked the map and there was a short cut left, which cut out another ascent to Seat, I took it and reached the Scarth Gap path, the descent off Gamlin End had left my legs a bit like jelly, but the Scarth Gap path is gentle, and guides you back to Buttermere and the water.
-A lovely flat walk along the lake side helps to gain some strength, I then found the bridge out at the end of the lake and a 600 metre detour.
+A lovely flat walk along the lake side helps to gain some strength, I then found the bridge was washed out at the end of the lake and a 600 metre detour.
 I don’t think so, Across the rocky weir outflow and back to the car for me at St James’ Church.
 A walk I would repeat in a heart beat, I loved the Red Pike section but the highlight for me was from Buttermere itself to Floutern Tarn at 8-9am in the morning, peaceful and beautiful.

 |Start – Buttermere